 Traditional remediation is high-touch by necessity.
 Faculty have to create cases, observe performance, diagnose reasoning gaps, and design individualized improvement plans — work that is essential but difficult to scale.

 DDx doesn't replace that clinical mentorship relationship.
 It handles the practice and assessment side of remediation so faculty can focus on what only they can do.
-That means residents completing cases asynchronously on their own schedule, without dedicated simulation lab time or faculty presence.
-Longitudinal performance tracked across every case, automatically.
-Rubric-based assessment that surfaces not just whether a learner got the answer right, but how they approached the problem.
-And a documented, continuous record of reasoning over time that creates objective evidence of both the gap and the improvement, without periodic check-ins or manual review.
+Residents complete cases asynchronously on their own schedule, without dedicated simulation lab time or faculty presence.
+Longitudinal performance is tracked across every case, automatically.
+Rubric-based assessment surfaces not just whether a learner got the answer right, but how they approached the problem.
+And a documented, continuous record of reasoning over time creates objective evidence of both the gap and the improvement, without periodic check-ins or manual review.

 When those patterns are visible, the individualized remediation plan becomes much easier to construct.
 Faculty are no longer starting from zero trying to diagnose the deficiency.
 The data has already identified where reasoning diverges: whether a resident's differential is breaking down, whether they're ordering the right studies for the right reasons, whether they're managing undifferentiated presentations effectively.